• Skip to main content

 The completed dish, creamy linguine pasta topped with roasted zucchini, mushrooms and crispy prosciutto.

-Chef Tip: A cream sauce is constantly in motion.
+• A cream sauce is constantly in motion.
 As it's getting tossed with the pasta, the pasta is absorbing the sauce.
-This is a good thing, it's taking on its flavor, but it will also appear that the sauce is disappearing!
+This is a good thing, it's taking on its flavor, but it will also seem like the sauce is disappearing!
 This is where you can add another splash of the pasta cooking water and keep tossing.

 Mushroom and zucchini pasta with crispy prosciutto and thyme.